Doomscrolling: Research

-Physical effects
+Doomscrolling diagnostics

-Clinical psychologist Dr. Carla Marie Manly suggested that for some people, doomscrolling can be addictive, creating a feeling of safety and security during uncertain times.
-Experts also say doomscrolling can disrupt sleep patterns, lower attentiveness, and cause overeating.
-Clinicians found that fear-based media can also weaken a person's ability to process trauma.
-Deborah Serani, a professor at the Gordon F. Derner Institute of Advanced Psychological Studies at Adelphi University says this type of media triggers a defensive operation, more specifically, she found that the first line of defense is encapsulation.
-During encapsulation, a person "attempts to enclose or seal off representations of the trauma", resulting in denial or disavowal.
-Experts describe the phenomenon similar to the act of "shutting out", and can result in fatigue, flat speech, and cognitive decline.
+Melnyk Y.B., Professor of the Laboratory of Psychological Research of Scientific Research Institute, Kharkiv Regional Public Organization “Culture of Health” together with Stadnik A.V., Associate Professor of Uzhhorod National University, have developed an accessible method for research doomscrolling.
+Consisting of 12 items, the questionnaire is based on four criteria, which were proposed by the authors: addiction, rigidity, mental health, and reflection.
+The authors of the diagnostics also provide guidance on how to interpret the severity levels of the doomscrolling symptom scale that they developed: minimal, mild, moderate, moderately severe and severe.
+This enables qualitative and quantitative research into doomscrolling.

 News avoidance

 Some people have begun coping with the abundance of negative news stories by avoiding news altogether.
 A study from 2017 to 2022 showed that news avoidance is increasing, and that 38% of people admitted to sometimes or often actively avoiding the news in 2022, up from 29% in 2017.
-Even some journalists have admitted to avoiding the news; journalist Amanda Ripley wrote that "people producing the news themselves are struggling, and while they aren’t likely to admit it, it is warping the coverage."
+Some journalists have admitted to avoiding the news; journalist Amanda Ripley wrote that "people producing the news themselves are struggling, and while they aren't likely to admit it, it is warping the coverage."
 She also identified ways she believes could help fix the problem, such as intentionally adding more hope, agency, and dignity into stories so readers don't feel the helplessness which leads them to tune out entirely.
+Research has noted that doomscrolling and news avoidance can emerge from the same conditions of repetitive, negative reporting with "negativity, repetitive reporting, and information overload" leading some people to reduce or avoid news altogether.